-We are members of the National Society of Accountants for Cooperatives (NSAC), the Agricultural Cooperative Council of Oregon (ACCO) and other tax organizations that keep our staff current on new developments in federal and state tax laws for Cooperatives and all other Corporate, LLC and individual business entities.
+We are members of the National Society of Accountants for Cooperatives (NSAC), the Agricultural Cooperative Council of Oregon (ACCO), and other tax organizations that keep our staff current on new developments in federal and state tax laws for cooperatives and all other corporate, LLC, and individual business entities.

-We have a deep knowledge of the Internal Revenue Code and an understanding of the specific tax code sections impacting cooperatives and their members.
+We have a deep knowledge of the Internal Revenue Code and an understanding of the specific tax code sections impacting co-ops and their members.
 We have tax staff that focus on the issues specific to agribusinesses and cooperatives.
 We understand Subchapter T (Sections 1381-1388) of the Internal Revenue Code, which provides guidance for the taxation of cooperatives and the patronage dividends issued to their members.
-We have worked with cooperatives issuing both qualified and non-qualified patronage allocations, and understand the tax implications and opportunities of each type of allocation.
+We have worked with co-ops, issuing both qualified and non-qualified patronage allocations, and understand the tax implications and opportunities of each type of allocation.

 We have experience working with cooperatives and the Internal Revenue Service regarding DPAD and the unique application of the complicated DPAD rules to cooperatives.
-The calculation of DPAD for agricultural cooperatives is unlike any other industry and requires a firm with the experience and knowledge of this complex section of the tax code to maximize the tax savings for not only the cooperative but also its members.
+The calculation of DPAD for agricultural co-ops is unlike any other industry and requires a firm with the experience and knowledge of this complex section of the tax code to maximize the tax savings for not only the cooperative but also its members.